Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-5-0-m2.md

 Applications can expose RPC style service interface to other applications with TIDL.

 * **Core Open source Upgrade**: In Tizen 5.0, the following core open source components are upgraded:
   - Blink M56 which is the core web engine in Tizen is upgraded to M63.
     - Enhancement to follow W3C Standards such as Animated PNG, Full featured Indexed DB, CSS grid layout, web USB, MSE, EME, and so on.
     - Enhancement in standard web features WebRTC, and ARIA 1.1
     - Enhancement in web performance such as V8 : ES6 performance enhancement, Web Assembly default enabling.
+  - GStreamer 1.6.1 is upgraded to 1.12.2.
-   - GStreamer, Pulseaudio are upgraded to latest stable release
+  - Pulseaudio 5.0 is upgraded to 11.1.
   - EFL 1.16 is upgraded to 1.20
   - Wayland is upgraded to 1.15.0 version.
   - .NET Core(Runtime) is upgraded
     - Coreclr 2.1.1 is upgraded to 2.1.4.
     - Corefx 2.1.1 is upgraded to 2.1.4.
-    - Xamarin.Froms is upgraded to 3.2.0.

-    and so on.
+  - Xamarin.Froms is upgraded to 3.2.0. and so on.

 * **Tizen Circular UI for Watch**: Tizen 5.0 provides easy watch app development with Tizen Circular UI APIs and also provides Tizen Wearable App project template that eases development of the circular wearable applications.
   ![img](media/5.0_introduction_TizenCircularUIforWatch.png)